vansy204/Blur/README.md

-The Blur social network draws inspiration from the blue hue associated with feelings of sadness.
+The Blur social network draws inspiration from the blue hue, a color often associated with feelings of sadness and melancholy.
+This shade not only evokes a sense of depth in the soul but also creates a unique space where users can share their most authentic emotions.
+Blur seems to blend the beauty of sorrow with subtle connectivity, offering a distinct experience compared to typical social platforms.